apiaryio/apiaryio.github.com/_posts/2016-01-19-We-ve-got-Swagger.md

 have pushed the industry to take a design-first approach while making documentation one of the most important components of delivering a great API.
-If you are a passionate Swagger user, you can now join the community of 150,000 API heroes and design the best API regardless of your preferred language.
+If you are a passionate Swagger user, you can now join the community of 150,000 API heroes and heroines and design the best API regardless of your preferred language.

 Just as developers choose a programming language for their use-case, we believe you should be able to pick the API description language that best suits your